archonic/limestone/README.md

 * A [Stripe](https://dashboard.stripe.com/register) account and a [Stripe API Key](https://stripe.com/docs/keys).

 ### Test
-* A Codeship account.
-Other CI/CD is possible of course but Codeship is already setup.
+* [Codeship](https://codeship.com/) files are in place - just create an account and integrate with your repo.
+* [CircleCI](https://circleci.com/) files are in place - just create an account and integrate with your repo.

 ### Production
 * A cloud storage account compatible with ActiveStorage (AWS S3 is the default).
-* Because Docker is already configured, you probably want a Kubernetes host (GKE, AKS or DigitalOcean).
+* Because Docker is already configured, you probably want a Kubernetes host ([GKE](https://cloud.google.com/kubernetes-engine/), [AWS](https://aws.amazon.com/kubernetes/) or [DigitalOcean](https://www.digitalocean.com/products/kubernetes/)).

 ## Getting Started
 1. Clone this repository to your local system and `cd` into it: